 One option is to treat them the same as the Frequent Flyer Points since they are, in substance, the same, i.e., the more you fly, the more free flights you earn.
-In this case, the company could defer revenues to cover the potential future flights.
-In essence, the full amount of revenues from the ticket sold includes the flight taken and a potential future flight.
-Although ASPE does not explicitly refer to these types of plans, IFRS explicitly deals with this in IFRIC 13 and requires accounting for the transaction as unearned revenue as part of a multiple element arrangement.

-In the notes to the financial statements, ABC assumes that there is a cost to providing these free flights, which must be accrued and matched with the revenues.
+In the notes to the financial statements for Frequent Flyer Points, ABC assumes that there is a cost to providing these free flights, which must be accrued and matched with the revenues.
 The revenues in question would be the revenues from the paid flights that would be recorded in the current period.
 The cost of the free flights should be tied to the current revenues as they are seen as an inducement to buy tickets and are therefore like advertising costs.
 Also, the program creates a liability to the customers since, as the customers fly more, ABC has a duty to them that cannot be avoided and the event obligating ABC is the fact that the customers have taken the flight.
 There is a measurement issue here since not all customers will complete the requirement for a free flight, i.e., five flights and, even if they do, not all customers will indeed take the free flight.
 ABC does have some history with these types of programs and this might help provide evidence as to the amount to be estimated although this is a new and different program.
-This treatment would not be used under IFRS as noted above.
+This treatment would not be used under IFRS.